 Chayote (pronounced chy-OH-tay) is a member of the gourd family.
 It grows throughout Mexico, Central America, and the American Southwest.
-Markets in Tucson and the Sonoran borderlands carry it year-round.
-Most Sonoran recipes don’t use it often, which makes this dish a genuine find.
-Chayote holds its shape during cooking better than zucchini and doesn’t turn mushy the way potatoes can.
+You can usually find it markets year-round.
+Chayote holds its shape during cooking.
 Peel it, remove the single flat seed in the center, and dice it like you would any firm squash.
 It takes on the flavor of whatever it cooks with.
-In this case, serrano chile, garlic, cumin, and a rich vegetable or chicken stock.
-The Spanish olives are the Sonoran touch that sets this rice apart from any other Mexican rice recipe you’ve tried.

 Servings: 4